Friend hired as offensive coordinator, English to defensive staff

-English, a 29-year coaching veteran with significant experience along the Front Range, has been part of the Colorado State staff that has led an impressive return to prominence over the past three seasons, highlighted by back-to-back bowl appearances for the first time since 2002-03 and a 10-win season in 2014 for the just the fifth time in school history.
-The Rams' 18 wins over the 2013-14 seasons were their most in a two-season span since 1999-2000 (also 18), and tie for second most in school history.
+English, a 29-year coaching veteran with significant experience along the Front Range, has been part of the Colorado State staff that has led an impressive return to prominence over the past four seasons, highlighted by three consecutive bowl appearances for the first time since 2001-03 and a 10-win season in 2014 for the just the fifth time in school history.
+The Rams’ 18 wins over the 2013-14 seasons were their most in a two-season span since 1999-2000 (also 18), and tied for second most in school history.

-In 2014 the Rams' defense allowed just 23.4 points per game in the regular season (3rd MW/34th FBS), the fewest by a CSU defense since 2006 (21.9).
-Two linebackers under English's tutelage, seniors Max Morgan and Aaron Davis, finished their careers in 2014 ranked among the top seven tacklers in school history.
-Morgan finished his CSU career with 348 tackles to rank sixth on the school's all-time list, and the most in a career since Rick Crowell tallied 370 from 1996-2000, while Davis, a second-team All-Mountain West choice, finished with 345 tackles to rank seventh all-time.
-Returning linebacker Cory James has recorded 22 career sacks, 5th-most among CSU defenders and seventh among active FBS defenders.
+In 2014 the Rams’ defense allowed just 23.4 points per game in the regular season (3rd MW/34th FBS), the fewest by a CSU defense since 2006 (21.9).
+Two of English’s linebackers, seniors Max Morgan and Aaron Davis, finished their careers in 2014 ranked among the top seven tacklers in school history.
+Morgan finished his CSU career with 348 tackles to rank sixth on the school’s all-time list, and the most in a career since Rick Crowell tallied 370 from 1996-2000, while Davis, a second-team All-Mountain West choice, finished with 345 tackles to rank seventh all-time.
 James and Morgan earned honorable mention All-MW.

 English helped lead a Rams defense in 2013 that ranked third in the MW and 30th in D1 FBS in rushing defense (140.6), fourth (46th FBS) in sacks (2.3 per game) and fourth in scoring defense (29.8).
 Three CSU defenders earned All-MW recognition in 2013, including MW Defensive Player of the Year and first-team linebacker Shaquil Barrett, who signed as a rookie free agent with the Denver Broncos.
 Cornerback Shaq Bell earned second-team honors while Morgan earned honorable mention.
 In his first season at Colorado State three Rams defenders earned All-MW honors: Defensive end Lanston Tanyi (2nd team), Barrett and Bell (honorable mention).
 James was named to Phil Steele’s national All-Freshman second team and set a Colorado State freshman record with 7.5 sacks in 2012.